-The Commission consists of 11 members made up as follows: Commissioner or representative of the Department of Transportation, Commissioner or representative of the Department of Conservation, and 9 representatives from among citizens of Maine, one of whom shall be elected chairman.
-Among the public members, all of whom are appointed by the Governor, there must be at least one prehistoric archaeologist, one historic archaeologist, one historic archaeologist, one architectural historian, and one architect.
+The Commission consists of 11 members made up as follows: Commissioner or representative of the departments of Transportation and Agriculture, Conservation and Forestry; and 9 representatives from among the citizens of Maine, one of whom must be elected chair and one of whom must be elected vice-chair.
+Among the public members, all of whom are appointed by the Governor, there must be at least one prehistoric archaeologist, one historic archaeologist, one historian, one architectural historian, and one architect.

 The term of office of each member is 5 years.
-Each member serves for the term of his/her appointment and, thereafter until his/her successor is appointed; but in any event no more than 2 consecutive terms.
+Each member serves for the term of the members appointment and thereafter until the members successor is appointed; but in any event no more than 2 consecutive terms.
 All vacancies are filled for the balance of the unexpired term in the same manner as the original appointments.

-During FY 2012, the Commission expanded the National Register of Historic Places by 14 individual buildings and 1 historic district.
+During fiscal year 2012-13, the Commission expanded the National Register of Historic Places by 16 individual buildings, 4 historic districts, and one site.